LudwikJaniuk/deamortized-sparse-table/README.md

 		as long as we're under y,
 		any buffer is known to be clean!
 Right?
 		So zero them on the way there!

+We're reading left of the final readpointer!!! final readpointer is calculated incorrectly, itäs recalculated after thew write which maeks it same as w. need to save its last value instead.